In Cooperation with ...

 Click Here to Register NOW!

-What is unique about this panel and initiative?
+What is unique about this initiative and panel?

 event has several distinguishing characteristics:

-live, interactive event, where you get to hear from leaders from
+available to anyone), where you get to hear from leaders from companies

-companies that are at the forefront of telecom technology development and
+that are at the forefront of telecom technology development and deployment, and,

 a one-off or a standalone panel, this event is designed to foster an